 The D/A CONVERT signal causes a single output update on the D/A converters.
-You can program the DAQ-Sync DS D/A UPDATE input or any AUXIN pin to accept the D/A CONVERT signal.
+You can program any AUXIN pin to accept the D/A CONVERT signal.
 It is also available as an output on any AUXOUT pin.

 The D/A CONVERT input signal polarity is software selectable.
 DAC outputs update within 100ns of the selected edge.
 The D/A CONVERT pulses should be no less than 100 μ s apart.